timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-12-19
+# Today is 2019-12-20

 ## Objectives for the day:

-- Reviewing the indie adventure through-out 2019.
+- Continue Reviewing the indie adventure through-out 2019.
 - General planning of 2020 and beyond with goals and stuff.

 # Purpose